 Another option for patients is brain surgery.
 “Surgery can be very successful,” Dr. Bamford says.
 “But whether or not it will work, or is an appropriate treatment, depends on the child and his or her underlying problem or problems.
 If there is an area of the brain that is causing the seizures that can be identified and safely removed, then the chances of success are very high.”

-It is useful to know that the risk of seizures declines over time, says Dr. Bamford, adding that half of kids with epilepsy go on to become adults who don’t have epilepsy.
+The risk of seizures declines over time, says Dr. Bamford, adding that half of kids with epilepsy go on to become adults who don’t have epilepsy.

 “So, after one or two years, the pediatric neurologist will try to determine if the child can safely stop taking his or her medication,” he says.
 This recovery “is most likely related to brain development during childhood and is unrelated to treatment, as the anti-seizure medications do not cure epilepsy.”